 The biggest hesitation when it comes to choosing and sticking to an Instagram color palette is the idea that you HAVE to stick to it forever!
 I know that scary word when it comes to creativity.
 Our style and passions do change after all.

 If that’s you, then why not try to share your images in ‘colour themes’?
+You can check out how I integrate colour into my Instagram here.

 This is a great tip for sharing your past work.
 In the blink of an eye, we’ve scrolled past an image and if the algorithm isn’t on your side then chances are a lot of your followers missed it.

 Collating your past work by colour of the food and props can give you a few weeks of a colour theme that can also tie into the season you’re in.
 Here I shared past and present work in the theme of ‘golden tones’.
 It creates a sense of unity in my work.
+That also how I build my portfolio of food photography.

 Mix Light With Dark Evenly

 Now, I am a sucker when it comes to black and white images, and I know that they don’t integrate as well into food photography as they do with other photographic niches.
-But some of my favourite accounts use a mix of colour and black and white images in an every other image kinda way.
+But some of my favourite accounts use a mix of colour and black and white images in every other image kinda way.

 So how do we create this when it comes to food photography?

-Well the next best thing is to share a light image, then a dark and moody image.
+Well, the next best thing is to share a light image, then a dark and moody image.
 A lot of us love to shoot both, so alternating between the two can create a really interesting effect.
 Used best when it’s integrated with lighter images to break up the dark if you’re not a sole moody shooter.

 There is no denying that accounts that tend to share similar lighting do best, so solely bright and airy images or dark and moody.
 But it’s tough to limit yourself to just one right?